 Istanbul is at the limit of Europe and Asia, in Turkey.
 The international airport connects it easily to many European cities for an interesting cultural and historical getaway.

-Did you like this article?
+Did you like this article about a two-day itinerary in Istanbul?
 Spread the word and add this itinerary to your Pinterest board: